-For the Masters in Curriculum and Instruction students will complete core curriculum (15 credit hours) as well as an area of specialization or concentration area (15 credit hours).
-The concentration area is determined by the candidates’ interest and professional goals.
+For the Master in Curriculum and Instruction, students will complete the core curriculum (15 credit hours) as well as an area of specialization or concentration area (15 credit hours).
+The concentration area is determined by the candidates’ interests and professional goals.
 See below for course listings.
 A customized individual schedule will be available following admission.

 This class focuses on the historical, political, policy issues that are embedded in the development of classroom teaching and teachers in America.
 The course explores how teachers recreate social norms or are able to disrupt them leading to change.
 Participants will be expected to compare and reflect upon their own practices as teachers within our democratic society.